moda-gov-tw/PETWorks-framework/docs/source/aecs.rst

 The following code snippet evaluate the average equivalence class size [1]_.

-We use ``data/adult.csv`` as the original data and ``data/adult_anonymized.csv`` as the anonymized data to demonstrate how to evaluate this indicator through PETWorks-framework.
+We use ``data/adult/adult.csv`` as the original data, ``data/adult/adult_anonymized.csv`` as the anonymized data, and the attribute type definitions in ``data/adult/adult.yaml`` to demonstrate how to evaluate this metric through PETWorks-framework.

-In the following code snippet, we use the API ``PETValidation(original, anonymized, tech)`` with the data and the string “AECS” as parameters to evaluate the ambiguity.
+In the following code snippet, we use the API ``PETValidation(original, anonymized, "AECS")`` with the data and the string “AECS” as parameters to evaluate the ambiguity.

 Then, we use the API ``report(result, format)`` with the evaluation result and the string "json" as parameters to print the evaluation result in JSON format.